maths/moodle-qtype_stack/doc/en/Authoring/Authoring_quick_start_8.md

 If you have students who need extra time you need to set up `Groups` with these students in.
 Here is an example for a group of students who need 25% extra time.

-1. In the Administration block, click on `Users`, then `Groups`, then `Create group`.
+1. Under `Course Adminstration`, click on `Users`, then `Groups`, then `Create group`.
 2. Give the group a name, e.g. "25% extra time".
 You can put more details of who the group is for in the `Group description` box.
 Click `Save changes`.
 3. `Add/remove users`, then click on the ID for a particular student for this group and click `Add` to put them in the group.
 Repeat for each student who needs to be in this group.
-4. Go back and click on the Moodle quiz on the Learn server page.
-In the Administration block, click on `Group overrides,` then click `Add group override`, choose the relevant group, set the appropriate `Time limit` for the quiz for that group and click `Save`.
+4. Go back and click on the Moodle quiz.
+In the `Quiz Adminstration`, click on `Group overrides`, then click `Add group override`, choose the relevant group, set the appropriate `Time limit` for the quiz for that group and click `Save`.

 ### Viewing results

-To see the students' results in Excel for a particular quiz, go to the Moodle server page and in the `Administration` box click on `Activity results`, then click `Export`.
-Next, choose `Excel spreadsheet`, then click on the quiz' name and click `Download`.
+To see the students' results in for a particular quiz, go the the quiz, then under `Quiz adminstration` click on `Results`,  then `Grades`.
+This will let you see all attempts, with the overall grade and the grade for each question.
+You can choose to download the results in Excel here as well.

 # Next steps